A healthy and delicious vegetarian butternut squash soup that’s packed with roasted veggies and perfect for a cozy fall lunch or dinner!

 The lovely warm colors of changing leaves, pumpkins, and beautiful squashes inspire so many recipes for me!
-One of my favorite, and on that embodies everything that is fall to me, is this delicious Roasted Butternut Squash Soup.
+One of my favorite, and on that embodies everything that is fall to me, is this delicious healthy roasted butternut squash soup.
 It’s so easy to make, yet perfectly captures everything that is great about fall.
 The comforting flavors, beautiful colors, and the simplicity of making a big, warm bowl of soup for dinner is perfection.

-Not only is this butternut squash soup super simple to make (roast and blend!), it’s also very nutritious!
+Not only is this healthy roasted butternut squash soup super simple to make (roast and blend!), it’s also very nutritious!
 Butternut squash is full of carotenoids (they also give it its beautiful color) which is a precursor to vitamin A. It also contains onion, garlic, bell pepper, and apple – a variety of produce ensures lots of vitamins and antioxidants.
 Garlic and onions contain allicin, a compound that could prevent cancer, and bell peppers are high in vitamin C. Not to mention all of the fiber!
 (As if you needed convincing to eat it.)
-Not only does it pack a powerful nutrition punch, but it’s also low in fat and calories, there is not fat and only 33 calories per cup.
-It can also be made vegan!
+It can also be made vegan.

-Now you really have no excuse not to make this butternut squash soup.
+Now you really have no excuse not to make this healthy roasted butternut squash soup.
 In case you forgot: Yummy, Easy, Healthy.
 Now Go!